Dayveed021/Dayveed021/README.md

 <p align="center">
-Hi, I'm <b>David Udoh</b> — an AWS DevOps Engineer with experience building automated cloud infrastructure, managing CI/CD pipelines, and deploying scalable applications using AWS, Terraform, Docker, and Python.
+Hi, I'm <b>David Udoh, </b>an AWS DevOps Engineer with experience building automated cloud infrastructure, managing CI/CD pipelines, and deploying scalable applications using AWS, Terraform, Docker, and Python.

 I enjoy designing reliable cloud architectures, improving developer workflows, and building systems that are secure, automated, and easy to maintain.
 With a strong background in frontend and backend engineering, I bring a full understanding of how applications behave from code → build → deploy → production.
 </p>